DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Tall young man and petite girl were standing on opposite side of pathway.
 Both were in their Resistance's uniform and had rifles on their shoulder.

-"Thanks for car, Ashlan."
+"Thanks for the car, Ashlan."

 "I kept it secret from Resistance's top brass.
-If someone would find out that I lend their stuff, it would become really troublesome."
+If they would find out that I lend the equipment on my own, it would become really troublesome."

 Ashlan caught the key from armoured car that Kai threw.